Malabarba/Keystone/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Specifically, we take no responsibility if you get banned for using it.
+Specifically, we take no responsibility if you get banned for using it or if you accidentally spend money in the game.
 USE IT AT YOUR OWN RISK.

 On a lighter note, if Blizzard decides to rule against it, we'll do our best to comply and to notify everyone.